AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 ### How can developers get started with building on Astar zkEVM?
 Are there any specific toolkits or SDKs available?

-Detailed information regarding development will be unveiled alongside the testnet launch.
-Additionally, we'll release comprehensive documentation simultaneously with the testnet, enabling developers to begin building immediately.
+See the [buid section](/docs/build/zkEVM/quickstart.md) for more about how to get started.

-Current developers within the Astar community will gain significantly from the expansive developer resources present in the Ethereum ecosystem.
-Familiar Ethereum developer tools, including Hardhat, and Truffle, will remain accessible.
-As we progress, Astar will introduce tools and SDKs tailored to any unique Astar zkEVM functionalities.
+Current developers within the Astar community can benefit significantly from the expansive developer resources present in the Ethereum ecosystem where suppport and tools, including Hardhat and Truffle, are highly accessible.
+Eventually, Astar will introduce tools and SDKs tailored to specific Astar zkEVM functionalities.

 ### How does gas pricing on Astar zkEVM compare to Ethereum and Polygon?

-Though transactions on Astar zkEVM will be significantly cheaper than those on Ethereum mainnet, it is nonetheless going be more expensive compared to Astar Substrate on Polkadot.
-The reason is that as Astar zkEVM is a Layer 2 solution of Ethereum, the cost of the network is largely affected by the cost of Ethereum mainnet, which is significantly higher than Astar Substrate.
+Though transactions on Astar zkEVM will cost significantly less than those on Ethereum mainnet, it will be more expensive than Astar Substrate on Polkadot.
+The cost of transacting on the network is largely affected by transient network activity on Ethereum mainnet, which is typically higher than that of Astar Substrate.

 ### What's the roadmap for the future development and deployment of Astar zkEVM?

-Astar zkEVM testnet will begin to roll out in October 2023 (Q4) with a planned rollout of mainnet after battle testing our testnet environment.
-We plan to launch Astar zkEVM mainnet in full coordination with our infrastructure partners to ensure zkEVM dApp developers have all the tools and features they need to get started building right away, such as cross-chain messaging (or bridging) and account abstraction!
+Astar zkEVM testnet rolled out in October 2023, with mainnet following in late Q1 2024.

 ### Can assets be bridged or migrated from other chains to Astar zkEVM?
 If so, how?

+Absolutely!

-- ETH can be natively transferred in both directions using a trustless bridge.
+- ETH can be natively transferred in both directions from Ethereum to the zkEVM using a trustless bridge.
-- ASTR and additional tokens will be transitioned via the LayerZero protocol.
+- ASTR and other tokens can be bridged over via the LayerZero protocol, or other supported bridges.
+- In the future, Polygon LxLy bridge will facilitate transfer of assets and liquidity between networks connected to Polygon AggLayer.

-### How are transactions collected and ordered?
+### How are zkEVM transactions collected and ordered?

 1. A user initiates a transaction in a wallet, such as Metamask, and forwards it to a Sequencer.
 2. The transaction gets finalized on Astar zkEVM once the Sequencer commits to processing it.
 At this point, it's finalized on Astar zkEVM but not Ethereum, and referred to as the **Trusted State**.
 3. The Sequencer submits batch data to the Ethereum smart contract.
 This allows any node to trustlessly sync from Ethereum, a phase called **Virtual State**.
 4. An Aggregator collects pending transactions, verifies them, and constructs a Proof to confirm them on Ethereum.
 5. With Proof validation, transactions achieve Ethereum finality, essential for withdrawals, termed as the **Consolidated State**.

 The above process is a summarized version of the transactions flow on Astar zkEVM.
-We recommend you to take a look at the complete [transaction life cycle](https://wiki.polygon.technology/docs/zkevm/protocol/l2-transaction-cycle-intro/) document for now if you'd like to learn more.
+We recommend you to take a look at the complete [transaction life cycle](https://wiki.polygon.technology/docs/zkevm/protocol/l2-transaction-cycle-intro/) document if you'd like to learn more.

 ### What types of dApps can be deployed on Astar zkEVM?

 Any dApps that are EVM compatible can be deployed on Astar zkEVM due to its EVM equivalence.
-This means that dApps built for Ethereum can be deployed on Astar's zkEVM, where they will benefit from scalability improvements and parallel processing due to the nature of rollups, and lower transaction costs.
+This means that dApps built for Ethereum can be deployed on Astar's zkEVM, where they will benefit from scalability improvements and parallel processing due to the nature of how rollups work, and lower transaction costs.

-### How is consensus achieved within the Astar zkEVM ecosystem?

-Astar zkEVM itself exists as a rollup, which doesn’t require independent consensus, therefore, Astar zkEVM inherits Ethereum’s security.

 ### What is the value of Astar zkEVM for ASTR token holders?

-Astar zkEVM uses the ASTR token in three new ways: as the gas fee for tooling, in the burning mechanism with the sequencer, and burning incentivized tokens to the network aggregator.
+Astar zkEVM uses the ASTR token in three new ways: as the gas fee for tooling, in the burning mechanism of the sequencer, and burning incentivized tokens to the network aggregator.
 This model will be evaluated on our testnet to maximize the value for ASTR holders.
 The final design is subject to change based on analysis from testing the model.

 <Figure caption="Astar zkEVM Value" src={require('./img/astar-zkevm-value.png').default } width="65%" />